Mico27/gbs-ConfigLoadSavePlugin/README.md

 Q- When should I use this plugin?

 A- If you are using a large part of the SRAM for something else (like using the metatile plugin) this will allows to optimize space for the save data without conflicting with it.
+Also useful if you only want to save/load a few variables instead of the whole thing and not act like a weird "save state"